 3. Handling diverse teams: Many functional teams are involved in the product development process.
 Product Managers act as the intermediary between various functions, inform the changes and meet deadlines.

-5. Charting out a distribution plan: The Product Manager is responsible for creating the go-to-market strategy or distribution strategy for products and services.
+5. Charting a distribution plan: The Product Manager is responsible for creating the go-to-market or distribution strategy for products and services.
 This involves overseeing the budget for the whole product.

 Become a Product Manager- Enroll in the SAFe® Product Owner/ Product Manager (POPM) Training today